 Maria and Mano Ladrones

-Maria is a thief that crossed paths with the Bagges once.
+Maria is a Mexican thief who crossed paths with the Bagges once.
 Her partner-in-crime, Mano, is a disembodied hand.

 A robot half-sphere in a color scheme like Courage made by Di Lung in order to make "better dog".
 It does everything right that Courage can do but is defeated despite a heavy beating put on Courage by his own sheer willpower to survive.

 The Raccoon Twins

 Two violent raccoon who terrorized Courage and the Bagges when they went camping.

 An old singer whom Eustace was a big fan of.
 His spirit is trapped in a record, and he comes out when played.
 He sought a victim to replace himself as a prisoner to his music.